krisrjensen/csc730/README.md

 identifying instances that deviate from this normal profile.
 However, a novel approach called Isolation Forest (iForest) takes a fundamentally different approach by explicitly isolating anomalies instead of profiling normal points [1].
-The requirements for this assignment are as follows[2].
-1) Get the provided dataset from D2L.
-2) Write your own version of isolation forest code.
-3) Run your code on the dataset to obtain anomalousness scores for each point for your chosen parameter settings.
-4) Sort the points by anomalousness scores and generate a precision-recall curve.
-5) Generate the equivalent of the following figure from your forest.

 In this assignment, we implement the Isolation Forest algorithm from scratch and evaluate its performance on a dataset provided by the instructor.
 The dataset contains normal and anomalous instances, and our goal is to assess the effectiveness